 The percentage of people with Alzheimer's dementia increases dramatically with age:

-3 percent of people age 65-74, 17 percent of people age 75-84, and 32 percent of people age 85 or older.
+Three percent of people age 65-74, 17 percent of people age 75-84, and 32 percent of people aged 85 or older.

-Taking care of yourself—physically and mentally—is one of the most important things you can do as a caregiver.
-This could mean asking family members and friends to help out, doing things you enjoy, or getting help from a home health care service if the resources are available.
+If you are a caregiver you must take time to take care of yourself—physically and mentally.
+It is one of the most important things you can do for yourself as a caregiver.
+This could mean asking family members and friends to help out so you can enjoy doing something you enjoy to escape the pressure for a while.
+You may need to seek help from a home health care service if the resources are available.

 The National Institute on Aging suggests the following ways to take better care of yourself: